-Marketing has evolved over time from “you can have any color you want as long as it’s black" to just-in-time marketing messages that encourage you to dunk in the dark.
+Marketing has evolved over time from,"You can have any color you want as long as it’s black" to just-in-time marketing messages that might lead to your brand posting on Reddit.

 So my question today is this: Since code is the basis for most of our marketing today, should marketers be learning to code?